wahidhendrawan/ThreatDock/README.md

   - **OTX Pulses** – integrates with the AlienVault Open Threat Exchange API.
 When you provide an API key, the backend queries your subscribed pulses (`/api/v1/pulses/subscribed`) and converts each pulse into a dashboard alert【603937255844768†L49-L52】.
 OTX pulses are treated as medium‑severity items since the API does not include explicit severity ratings.
   - **ThreatFox IOCs** – integrates with the threat intelligence platform from abuse.ch.
 Using a free Auth‑Key, the backend calls the ThreatFox API (`/api/v1` with `query=get_iocs`) to retrieve indicators of compromise (IOCs) for the last seven days【916006223225416†L44-L52】.
 Each IOC is shown as a high‑severity alert with a link back to the ThreatFox portal.

+  - **MISP events** – ThreatDock can ingest events from your own MISP instance.
+The backend uses the `/events/index` endpoint of the MISP Automation API to fetch recent events and maps the numeric `threat_level_id` field (1 = High, 2 = Medium, 3 = Low) to a corresponding severity【380436334720828†L240-L319】.
+Provide `MISP_URL` and `MISP_API_KEY` in your environment to enable this feature.

+  - **IntelOwl analysis** – A placeholder integration exists for IntelOwl, an OSINT analysis platform.
+To activate, supply `INTELO_OWL_API_KEY` and implement calls in `backend/services/intelowl.js`.
+By default this integration is disabled.

+  - **YARA/Sigma rules** – ThreatDock includes a stub to match alerts against YARA and Sigma rules.
+You can integrate with an existing YARA/Sigma service (for example, your `yara-sigma-webui` project) by implementing `backend/services/yaraSigma.js`.
+Matched alerts are returned as a separate source.

   - **RSS Feeds** – ThreatDock can also ingest news and analysis from curated cybersecurity RSS feeds.
 The backend parses several well‑known feeds drawn from the *awesome-threat-intel-rss* project, including:

     - **SANS Internet Storm Center** (feed: `https://isc.sans.edu/rssfeed_full.xml`)【36635210653818†L361-L366】 – a global cooperative monitor for cyber threats and internet security.